shawn-terence/shawn-terence/README.md

 ### 💼 Featured Projects
 - [My Inventory](https://github.com/shawn-terence/My-Inventory-Front): An inventory management system made for small scale entreprenuers for sales and inventory management using Django and React.
+- [Hrify](https://github.com/shawn-terence/Hrify-frontend):A web application for HR management, built with React and Django.
+It allows users to manage employee data, track attendance, and generate reports.

 And Many more under construction
 ---